jBouyoud/poc-hbase-coprocessor/README.md

 	And then wraps this adapter into an Java Agent class transformer to automate it.

 1. __comes without metrics__
-	Create a coprocessor adapter that implements a metrics logic and write some generics information in log3 And then wraps this adapter into an Java Agent class transformer to automate it.
+	Create a coprocessor adapter that implements a metrics logic and write some generics information in log And then wraps this adapter into an Java Agent class transformer to automate it.

 1. __comes without process isolation__